blackjetrock/experimental-computer-for-schools/README.md

 As far as I an tell this machine was the first machine purpose built for education. there are lots of examples of computers being used to teach fundamentals of programming and computer architecture, but they are general purpose machines in educational situations, this is the earliest machine designed for the purpose I can find.

-It also seems to be the first machine to use a domestic television as a display.
+It also seems to be the first machine to use a domestic television as a display, and the first to use a tape recorder to store and load code.

 This is a simulation of the machine.
 It can run code written for the original machine.